Scottish Tory leadership hopeful backed by all five of the party’s MPs

 Shadow Scottish secretary John Lamont and former Scottish secretary David Mundell have pledged their support.

-Another former Scottish secretary, Lord Forsyth, has also backed the former journalist against rivals Murdo Fraser and Megan Gallacher.
+Another former Scottish secretary, Lord Forsyth, has also backed the former journalist against rivals Murdo Fraser and Meghan Gallacher.

 “He offers a new way forward focused on the real day-to-day concerns of every voter.